piyushpandita92/pydes/README.md

 # pydes
 Multi-objective Stochastic Bayesian Optimization with Quantified Uncertainties on the Pareto Frontier.

+This package was used in following paper, demonstrating the details of the methodology:
+Pandita, Piyush, Ilias Bilionis, Jitesh Panchal, B. P. Gautham, Amol Joshi, and Pramod Zagade.
+"STOCHASTIC MULTIOBJECTIVE OPTIMIZATION ON A BUDGET: APPLICATION TO MULTIPASS WIRE DRAWING WITH QUANTIFIED UNCERTAINTIES."
+International Journal for Uncertainty Quantification 8, no. 3 (2018).

 This module is called pydes. number

 It needs the support of the following PYTHON packages.